Propane guide

 - Barium peroxide

-- Oxidising gases and oxidising substances
+- Oxidising substances

 - Flammable liquids Storage class 3